Forgot Your Password?

 Also, make sure to tell your doctor if you also take pioglitazone or rosiglitazone (sometimes contained in combinations with glimepiride or metformin).
 This is because NPH insulin may contain inactive ingredients that can cause allergic reactions or other related problems.

-At the same time tell your doctor or pharmacist your medical history, especially of cases such as thyroid problems, liver disease, adrenal/pituitary gland problems, and kidney disease and low levels of potassium in your blood (hypokalemia).
+At the same time tell your doctor or pharmacist your medical history, especially of cases such as thyroid problems, liver disease, adrenal/pituitary gland problems, kidney disease, and low levels of potassium in your blood (hypokalemia).
 Before undergoing surgery, tell your doctor all about the NPH insulin you have been using along with other prescription drugs, nonprescription drugs, and herbal products you use.

 Never give NPH insulin to children without advice from a physician, and don’t use this medication if you tend to experience episodes of low blood sugar (hypoglycemia).
 Older adults and children are more sensitive to the side effects of this drug, especially low blood sugar.
 Also, in case you are traveling across time zones, consult your doctor regarding how to adjust the insulin schedule.
 You might as well take extra insulin and related supplies with you as a precaution in case of emergencies.

 If you’re pregnant while using NPH insulin, tell your doctor regarding it.
 This is because pregnancy may cause or worsen diabetes conditions with the use of insulin.
 So, make sure you discuss a plan with your doctor on how to control blood sugar while pregnant and if it is safe to use the insulin according to your health conditions.
 The doctor may even change your diabetes treatment during the time of pregnancy that best suits you.
-Sometimes the doctor may recommend some different insulin dosage during each trimester of pregnancy.
+Sometimes the doctor may recommend some different insulin dosages during each trimester of pregnancy.

 The same applies to nursing mothers.
 Consult your doctor about using insulin while breastfeeding.
 Your insulin dosage may need to change while breastfeeding too.
 NPH insulin passes into breast milk, but it’s unlikely to cause any health risk to the nursing infant.
 However, it is highly recommended to consult a doctor regarding this.